Erin K. O'Shea

-Erin K. O'Shea Ph.D. is President of the Howard Hughes Medical Institute (HHMI).
-In 2013, she was named HHMI's Vice President and Chief Scientific Officer.
-Prior to that, she was a Professor of Molecular and Cellular Biology and Chemistry and Chemical Biology at Harvard University.
-In 2016, her appointment as future, and first woman, President of HHMI was announced.
+Erin K. O'Shea is an American biologist who is president of the Howard Hughes Medical Institute (HHMI).
+In 2013, she was named HHMI's vice president and chief scientific officer.
+Prior to that, she was a professor of molecular and cellular biology and chemistry and chemical biology at Harvard University.
+In 2016, her appointment as future, and first woman, president of HHMI was announced.
 She has been a Howard Hughes Medical Institute (HHMI) investigator since 2000.

 Early life and education

 Erin O'Shea is one of five children, born in Leroy, New York.

-O'Shea earned her A.B. in Biochemistry from Smith College in 1988 and her Ph.D. in Chemistry from MIT in 1992 at age 26 working with Peter S. Kim studying leucine zippers.
-She was a post doctoral fellow at University of California, Berkeley from 1992 to 1993.
+O'Shea earned her Bachelor of Arts in biochemistry from Smith College in 1988 and her PhD in chemistry from MIT in 1992 at age 26 working with Peter S. Kim studying leucine zippers.
+She was a postdoctoral fellow at University of California, Berkeley from 1992 to 1993.

 Career and research

-During her post doctoral fellowship, O'Shea worked with Robert Tjian and Ira Herskowitz studying chromatin regulation of transcription in yeast.
+During her postdoctoral fellowship, O'Shea worked with Robert Tjian and Ira Herskowitz studying chromatin regulation of transcription in yeast.
 When she was joined by her graduate school colleague Jonathan Weissman, they began to determine the location and abundance of all of the proteins in the yeast genome.
 They ultimately made two libraries both with GFP-fused protein with tandem affinity purification (TAP)-tags.

 After her PhD, O'Shea was briefly a Basic Research Fellow before joining the faculty of University of California, San Francisco as an assistant professor in 1993.

-In 2005, she was recruited to Harvard University to be the director of the (FAS) Center for Systems Biology and a Professor of Molecular and Cellular Biology and Chemistry and Chemical Biology.
+In 2005, she was recruited to Harvard University to be the director of the (FAS) Center for Systems Biology and a professor of molecular and cellular biology and chemistry and chemical biology.
 Her research is focused on gene regulation and the biology of a three-protein circadian clock.
-In 2012, she was elected to be HHMI's new Vice President and Chief Scientific Officer leading the HHMI Investigator Program succeeding Jack Dixon.
-She will continue to maintain her lab at Harvard.
+In 2012, she was elected to be HHMI's new Vice President and Chief Scientific Officer, leading the HHMI Investigator Program, and then became HHMI president in 2016.
+She continues to maintain her lab at Janelia.
+During her presidency, in 2025, HHMI cancelled their Inclusive Excellence 3 (IE3) program, which was a 6-year (2022-2028) $8.8 million award they had committed to the IMPACT STEM Network, which sought to enhance undergraduate science education and research, following incoming President Donald Trump’s administration elimination of programs devoted to diversity, equity, and inclusion across all U.S. scientific agencies.
+HHMI is a private institution and was under no obligation to cancel these grants.
+The cancellation of these grants was deemed by many to be a cowardly act.